Khai189/Khai189/README.md

 Collecting data from the Meta Display's to host open-source for improvement on the LLM archiecture inside the displays.

-Some fun facts about myself:
+## Some fun facts about myself:

+### Chess

-First off, I love chess.
+I love chess.
 I'm not the best player on earth, but I've always found it so fun.
+Chess really helped me understand many algorithims such as min-max and alpha-beta-pruning.
+It's also just so fun and relaxing, highly recommend

 <!--START_SECTION:chessStats-->
 <!-- Automatically generated with https://github.com/Balastrong/chess-stats-action -->